 The compensation of our named executive officers is determined and approved by the Compensation Committee of our Board.
-The 2020 annual base salaries for Mr. Fair, Mr. Mokari and Mr. Ward, effective as of January 1, 2020, were as follows:
+The 2021 annual base salaries for Mr. Fair effective as of February 1, 2021, and for Dr. Scripture effective as of December 1, 2021, were as follows: